dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 Select the "**submit**" button to submit your answers.

-##### Question 1

-DHIS2 is most similar to a:
+**1. DHIS2 is most similar to a:**

-1. Data port
+    A. Data port

-2. Data warehouse
+    B. Data warehouse

-3. Data driveway
+    C. Data driveway

-4. Data highway
+    D. Data highway

-(Feedback) A Data Warehouse is correct.
-DHIS2 works as a centralized data warehouse capable of capturing data from a number of different sources and devices including direct entry through the web or an android device, SMS and even other data sources such as spreadsheets or other electronic systems.
+**Feedback**: A Data Warehouse is correct.
+DHIS2 works as a centralized data warehouse capable of capturing data from a number of different sources and devices including direct entry through the web or an android device, SMS and even other data sources such as spreadsheets or other electronic systems.*

-##### Question 2

-Aggregate data can be entered into DHIS2 using SMS.
+**2. Aggregate data can be entered into DHIS2 using SMS.**

-1. True
+    A. True

-2. False
+    B. False

-(Feedback) True.
-Data can be entered into DHIS2 using the web interface, the Android app, SMS, spreadsheets, and other electronic means.
+**Feedback**: True.
+Data can be entered into DHIS2 using the web interface, the Android app, SMS, spreadsheets, and other electronic means.*

-##### Question 3

-We can collect different types of data directly within DHIS2 (for example, aggregate data or anonymous individual-level data).
+**3. We can collect different types of data directly within DHIS2 (for example, aggregate data or anonymous individual-level data).**

-1. True
+    A. True

-2. False
+    B. False

-Feedback: DHIS2 can collect different types of data directly within the application.
+**Feedback**: DHIS2 can collect different types of data directly within the application.
 This includes aggregate data, event data (anonymous, individual-level data) and tracker data (identifiable, individual-level data).

-##### Question 4

-At birth, John received his BCG vaccination.
+**4. At birth, John received his BCG vaccination.
 In 6 weeks, he will receive his DPT vaccination.
 John will subsequently receive DPT vaccinations at 10 weeks and 16 weeks of age.
-To follow up on him within this vaccination program, what DHIS2 model should be used to collect these data?
+To follow up on him within this vaccination program, what DHIS2 model should be used to collect these data?**

-1. Aggregate
+    A. Aggregate

-2. Events
+    B. Events

-3. Tracker
+    C. Tracker

-Feedback: The tracker data model allows entering data with individual identifiers which helps to follow up people on specific health programs.
+**Feedback**: The tracker data model allows entering data with individual identifiers which helps to follow up people on specific health programs.

-##### Question 5

-As a part of the COVID-19 vaccination campaign, a health facility needs a summary of the number of doses received and given on a daily basis.
-What data model should be used to enter these data in DHIS2?
+**5. As a part of the COVID-19 vaccination campaign, a health facility needs a summary of the number of doses received and given on a daily basis.
+What data model should be used to enter these data in DHIS2?**

-1. Aggregate
+    A. Aggregate

-2. Events
+    B. Events

-3. Tracker
+    C. Tracker

-Feedback: Aggregate data allows you to collect and enter numerical data directly into DHIS2 and then get reports with the summary of those data.
+**Feedback**: Aggregate data allows you to collect and enter numerical data directly into DHIS2 and then get reports with the summary of those data.

-##### Question 6

-The Ministry of Health is running a survey to know the needs of pregnant and lactating women in the country.
-The survey is collected at one point in time and the data do not need to be tracked to an individual woman.
+**6. The Ministry of Health is running a survey to know the needs of pregnant and lactating women in the country.
+The survey is collected at one point in time and the data do not need to be tracked to an individual woman.**

-1. Aggregate
+    A. Aggregate

-2. Events
+    B. Events

-3. Tracker
+    C. Tracker

-Feedback: The events data model captures anonymous individualized data, which is useful for storing survey data captured for a single point in time rather than by period.
+**Feedback**: The events data model captures anonymous individualized data, which is useful for storing survey data captured for a single point in time rather than by period.
 This allows health ministries to obtain and analyze information to make informed decisions.

-##### Question 7

-The DHIS2 data quality tool that checks if the data entered follow predefined conditions or rules for the data to follow is:
+**7. The DHIS2 data quality tool that checks if the data entered follow predefined conditions or rules for the data to follow is:**

-1. Validation rule analysis
+    A.Validation rule analysis

-2. Outlier analysis
+    B.Outlier analysis

-3. Follow-up analysis
+    C.Follow-up analysis

-Feedback: Validation rule analysis, tests validation rules against the data entered in the system.
+**Feedback**: Validation rule analysis, tests validation rules against the data entered in the system.

-##### Question 8

-“The value registered for the third antenatal care visit (ANC 3), *cannot be higher than* the value registered for the second ANC visit (ANC 2)” is an example of a:
+**8. “The value registered for the third antenatal care visit (ANC 3), *cannot be higher than* the value registered for the second ANC visit (ANC 2)” is an example of a:**

-1. Validation rule
+    A. Validation rule

-2. Outlier analysis
+    B. Outlier analysis

-3. Follow-up analysis
+    C. Follow-up analysis

-Feedback: One way to check the quality of the data entered in DHIS2 is by testing them against predefined validation rules.
+**Feedback**: One way to check the quality of the data entered in DHIS2 is by testing them against predefined validation rules.
 The validation rule analysis tests validation rules against the data registered in the system.
 Validation violations are reported when the condition defined in the validation rule expression is not met, which means when the condition is false.

-##### Question 9

-The data quality tool that identifies values that are well above or below the standard deviation and are therefore potential errors is:
+**9. The data quality tool that identifies values that are well above or below the standard deviation and are therefore potential errors is:**

-1. Validation rule analysis
+    A. Validation rule analysis

-2. Outlier analysis
+    B. Outlier analysis

-3. Follow-up analysis
+    C. Follow-up analysis

-Feedback: The outlier analysis checks data quality, identifying those values that are potential outliers when compared to the standard normal distribution of the data under review.
+**Feedback**: The outlier analysis checks data quality, identifying those values that are potential outliers when compared to the standard normal distribution of the data under review.

-##### Question 10

-Follow-up analysis creates a list of all data values marked for follow-up by the user.
+**10. Follow-up analysis creates a list of all data values marked for follow-up by the user.**

-1. True
+     A. True

-2. False
+     B. False

-Feedback: The follow-up analysis creates a list of all data values marked for follow-up.
+**Feedback**: The follow-up analysis creates a list of all data values marked for follow-up.
 You can mark a data value for follow-up in the data entry app and in the result list you get from a standard deviation outlier or minimum maximum outlier analysis.

-##### Question 11

-We can configure data quality checks by creating user-defined validation rules which check the data that is entered.
+**11. We can configure data quality checks by creating user-defined validation rules which check the data that is entered.**

-1. True
+    A. True

-2. False
+    B. False

-Feedback: Mathematical rules, referred to as validation rules, can be defined by a user in order to check the data that is being entered.
+**Feedback**: Mathematical rules, referred to as validation rules, can be defined by a user in order to check the data that is being entered.
 This is one of the electronic methods checking data quality in DHIS2.

-##### Question 12

-What are the 3 types of data visualizations available in DHIS2?
+**12. What are the 3 types of data visualizations available in DHIS2?**

-(Select 3 options)
+*(Select 3 options)*

-1. Pivot tables
+    A. Pivot tables

-2. Interpretations
+    B. Interpretations

-3. Charts
+    C. Charts

-4. Description
+    D. Description

-5. Maps
+    E. Maps

-Feedback: The 3 data visualizations available in DHIS2 are Pivot tables, Charts, and Maps.
+****Feedback**@*: The 3 data visualizations available in DHIS2 are Pivot tables, Charts, and Maps.
 These can be expanded upon using descriptions and interpretations.

-##### Question 13

-In DHIS2, we can add interpretations based on our own analysis of the data being reviewed.
+**13. In DHIS2, we can add interpretations based on our own analysis of the data being reviewed.**

-1. True
+    A. True

-2. False
+    B. False

-Feedback: We can add an interpretation in response to reviewing a visualization in order to enable discussion and help guide direct actions.
+**Feedback**: We can add an interpretation in response to reviewing a visualization in order to enable discussion and help guide direct actions.

-##### Question 14

-DHIS2 has a specific application to obtain reports outside of the 3 core visualization types.
+14. DHIS2 has a specific application to obtain reports outside of the 3 core visualization types.

-1. True
+    A. True

-2. False
+    B. False

-Feedback: DHIS2 provides several reporting tools through the Reports app.
+**Feedback**: DHIS2 provides several reporting tools through the Reports app.

-##### Question 15

-The outputs we create cannot be given additional descriptions/interpretations directly within DHIS2.
+15. The outputs we create cannot be given additional descriptions/interpretations directly within DHIS2.

-1. True
+    A. True

-2. False
+    B. False

-Feedback: We can provide all of our outputs with additional descriptions and discuss interpretations directly within DHIS2.
+**Feedback**: We can provide all of our outputs with additional descriptions and discuss interpretations directly within DHIS2.
 This allows us to give the item more context for when other users are reviewing the information.

-##### Question 16

-The analyses/outputs that we create cannot be shared with other users directly within DHIS2.
+**16. The analyses/outputs that we create cannot be shared with other users directly within DHIS2.**

-1. True
+    A. True

-2. False
+    B. False

-Feedback: The analyses/outputs that are created can be shared with other users directly within DHIS2.
+**Feedback**: The analyses/outputs that are created can be shared with other users directly within DHIS2.
 This will be discussed more in later sessions.

-##### Question 17

-A Dashboard is a group of outputs that convey relevant information about a specific program.
+**17. A Dashboard is a group of outputs that convey relevant information about a specific program.**

-1. True
+    A. True

-2. False
+    B. False

-Feedback: The Dashboard is a page where you will find a collection of various outputs, such as charts, maps, and pivot tables created within DHIS2.
+**Feedback**: The Dashboard is a page where you will find a collection of various outputs, such as charts, maps, and pivot tables created within DHIS2.

-##### Question 18

-Which of the following statements are true about dashboards in DHIS2?
+**18. Which of the following statements are true about dashboards in DHIS2?**

-(Select 3 options)
+*(Select 3 options)*

-1. Dashboards provide quick access to different analytical outputs (tables, maps, charts)
+    A. Dashboards provide quick access to different analytical outputs (tables, maps, charts)

-2. You can have different dashboards with collections of objects based on a program
+    B. You can have different dashboards with collections of objects based on a program

-3. You can make dashboards public or private but you are not able to share a dashboard with specific users or user groups
+    C. You can make dashboards public or private but you are not able to share a dashboard with specific users or user groups

-4. All users within a country see the same dashboards
+    D. All users within a country see the same dashboards

-5. You can make interpretations of the outputs from the Dashboard and discuss them with other users
+    E. You can make interpretations of the outputs from the Dashboard and discuss them with other users

-Feedback: Dashboard is typically the first thing users see when they log into DHIS2 so it's especially useful if users need quick access to information.
+**Feedback**: Dashboard is typically the first thing users see when they log into DHIS2 so it's especially useful if users need quick access to information.
 Typically, a dashboard contains a collection of outputs regarding a specific topic or a program.
 The data that are shown in a user's dashboard depends on their own level of access.
 Interpretations can be made through the dashboard.

 #### Check your score